-In this Section, we describe how users' privacy risk in Web data can be predicted and measured using probabilistic methods, and obfuscated if the predicted risk is high.
-We begin with an overview, followed by the risk quantification, and then obfuscation method.
+In this section we describe how users' privacy risk in Web data can be calculated and predicted using probabilistic methods, and obfuscated if the predicted risk is high.
+We begin with an overview, followed by the risk quantification, and then obfuscation methodology.